cukurovablock/awesome-leetcode-algorithms-solutions/README.md

 1. Open Visual Studio Code, click "File" > "Preferences" > "User Snippets".
 2. Select "Markdown" from the list of languages.
 3. Add the following code to create a basic markdown snippet.
-4. You can easily type `mdproblem` to create a problem template and `mdsolution` to create a solution template.
+4. You can easily type `mdproblem` to create a problem template and `mdsolution` to create a solution template. `mdexample`, `mdexamplewithexplanation` and `mdheading` snippets also can be used.
 5. Now you can easily start contributing!

 ``` json